MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab08_Convert HL7v2 and C-CDA to FHIR.md

 ## Exercise 5: Set up Request Parameters

-1. [] Select [**CCDA_Ford_Elaine.xml**](https://github.com/microsoft/azure-health-data-services-workshop/blob/main/Challenge-02%20-%20Convert%20HL7v2%20and%20C-CDA%20to%20FHIR/samples/CCDA_Ford_Elaine.xml) to view a sample C-CDA data file (select on Raw on the right side to view the entire data string in your browser window).
+1. [] To view a sample C-CDA data file, open a new tab and navigate to **CCDA_Ford_Elaine.xml** at +++https://github.com/microsoft/azure-health-data-services-workshop/blob/main/Challenge-02%20-%20Convert%20HL7v2%20and%20C-CDA%20to%20FHIR/samples/CCDA_Ford_Elaine.xml+++  (Select Raw on the right side to view the entire data string in your browser window.)

-1. []Copy and paste the C-CDA data into VS Code or a text editor of your choice.
+1. [] Copy and paste the C-CDA data into VS Code or a text editor of your choice.

-1. [] Refer back to the FHIR service \$convert-data [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the JSON body of the request.
+1. [] Refer back to the FHIR service \$convert-data documentation at +++https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data+++ on how to arrange the parameters in the JSON body of the request.
 Be aware that the parameters now need to work for C-CDA data (see the table below).

     | "name"                        | "valueString"                           |
     |-------------------------------|-----------------------------------------|